 The percentage of waiver beneficiaries who had a primary care or preventative care visit during the waiver year.
-Numerator: Number of waiver beneficiaries who had a primary care or preventative care visit during the waiver year.
+Numerator: Number of waiver beneficiaries age 18 and older who had a primary care or preventative care visit during the waiver year.
 Denominator: Number of waiver beneficiaries

-Data Source (Select one): Other If 'Other' is selected, specify: Review of claims data on primary care or preventative care visits.
+Review of claims data on primary care or preventative care visits.